Basic tactics for evading imminent threats as an untrained differs from the highly trained but the mindset remains the same while abroad.

-*An evasive self-defense guide for travelers without applied operation martial arts or formal combat training while in foreign countries.
+*This is an evasive self-defense guide for travelers without applied operation martial arts or formal combat training while in foreign countries.

 The best (if possible) tactic is the avoidance of any situation where physical contact self-defense may be required.
-Unconsciously we avoid obvious signs of danger as a natural instinct for self-preservation, but this passive defense is very limited as a visitor in a foreign country.
+Subconsciously we avoid obvious signs of danger as a natural instinct for self-preservation, but this passive defense is very limited as a visitor in a foreign country.